Rasonaapo/foundation/README.md

 ## 🙏 Credits

 - Project initiated by Fredrick Tachie Mensah (originalpastorfred@gmail.com)
-- Designed and built for the [Jiraj Lina Por Foundation](http://jirajlinaporfoundation.org)
+- Designed and built for the [JiraJinapor Foundation LBG](http://jirajlinaporfoundation.org)
 - Website template by [Colorlib](https://colorlib.com/)
 - Content, images, and board member profiles provided by the Foundation’s team